Is there an energy price cap for business?

 There is no price cap on business energy, only on domestic energy.

 Unlike domestic energy customers, businesses get no government support with energy bills.
-Although the Energy Bill Relief Scheme and Energy Bills Discount Scheme were introduced to help businesses during the height of the energy price crisis, no further government support has been given since these schemes ended back in March.
+Although the Energy Bill Relief Scheme and Energy Bills Discount Scheme were introduced to help businesses during the height of the energy price crisis, no further government support has been given since these schemes ended in March 2024.

 What is the energy price cap?